This is a past event. Enquire to purchase the content and materials on demand.

 At least 40%* of women have experienced workplace harassment.
 Women who are from marginalised communities are more likely to experience harassment in all its forms including sexual harassment.

-Last year the UK government pledged to legislate for a duty on employers to tackle workplace sexual harassment.
 Changing cultures and moving away from the normalisation of harassment must be a priority to ensure everyone feels safe and can flourish at work.

 Join Westminster Insight’s Tackling Sexual Harassment in the Workplace Conference to build safer working environments that do not tolerate sexual harassment.